MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-service-principal.md

 manager: shellyha
 ---

-# Connect to an Azure Data Lake Storage Gen2 account with an Azure service principal for audience insights
+# Connect to an Azure Data Lake Storage Gen2 account with an Azure service principal

 Automated tools that use Azure services should always have restricted permissions.
 Instead of having applications sign in as a fully privileged user, Azure offers service principals.
-Read on to learn how to connect audience insights with an Azure Data Lake Storage Gen2 account using an Azure service principal instead of storage account keys.
+Read on to learn how to connect Customer Insights with an Azure Data Lake Storage Gen2 account using an Azure service principal instead of storage account keys.

 You can use the service principal to securely [add or edit a Common Data Model folder as a data source](connect-common-data-model.md) or [create a new or update an existing environment](get-started-paid.md).